-It is advisable that, for the most part, you use the EU documents as your primary source of legislation.
+It is advisable that for the most part you use the EU documents as your primary source of legislation.
 There are a number of benefits to doing this:

 - You get both the principal legal requirements (The Articles) and the technical detail (The Annexes) in one document.
-As mentioned above, national legislation may just transpose the Articles, and you may have to refer back to the directive for the technical Annexes. - National legislation is moulded by Directives, and new national legislation is invariably a response to EU initiatives.
+As mentioned above national legislation may just transpose the Articles, and you may have to refer back to the directive for the technical Annexes. - National legislation is moulded by Directives, and new national legislation is invariably a response to EU initiatives. - Most products are targeted at international rather than just national markets.
+Once you comply with the requirements of the directive, national legislation may not impose additional requirements other than as provided for in the directive (language requirements, etc.).